satish2021-0/core-java-shape-based-game/README.md

 on learning experience but also reinforces core programming paradigms.
 This project showcases my ability to blend educational content with advanced programming techniques, demonstrating a commitment to both effective learning and software development expertise.

+## Run Instructions
+This is a console-based Java application.
+Run the main class and follow the console menu to interact with different shapes.